elfaustoNet/LightningFlow-Demo/README.md

 The is an example of leveraging Lightning Flow.
 The code demonstrates the use of subflows, branching logic to ask additional questions based on selected answers, selecting of a template record based on a total score, and using apex to create an action plan based on template objects.

 ## Post Install Step
+After pushing the code to your org, ensure that all flows are active.

+Then you will need to assign the permission set to the user.<br>
+To do this, run the following command: <br>
+>sfdx force:user:permset:assign -n LightningFlowDemo -u <TARGETUSERNAME>

+Next, import the sample Contact and Action Plan Templates. <br>
+To do this, run the following commands:<br>
+>sfdx force:data:tree:import -f Contact.json -u <TARGETUSERNAME><br>
+>sfdx force:data:tree:import -p ActionPlanTemplates-plan.json -u <TARGETUSERNAME>

-After pushing this code to your org, ensure that all flows are active and that the permission set is assigned to the user.
-If these items are not complete, the flow will not run properly,
+If these steps are not complete, the flow will not run properly,

 ## Sample Demo Script